robin-zollner/hello-world/README.md

 ## 2022_05_11 Update
 * Since starting this repo, I have gotten a new computer.
 I have not yet replaced the windows os on this machine, so there is less focus on scripting, unless I can learn the windows commands. _This'll be hard b/c I like unix commands_
 * I have been using this repository as a place to collectively hold all of my coding adventures, be that scratch code, for a one-off calculation, or creating  projectes inspired by the lessons at freecodecamp.org and at W3 schools.
-* Here is a summary folders within this repo as it stands now. *italicized script will have descriptions of the folder's purpose*

 ### Repository Tree
+Here is a summary folders within this repo as it stands now. *`This formatting will have descriptions of the folder's purpose`*

 * hello-world *`This is the the current directory`*
   * bash_scripting *`A place to test bash scripting.
 Most useful in linux environments.`*
     * *test1.sh* *`implements simple GUI interface`*